-\paragraph{The Brownian plane as the near-critical limit of the PSHT.} The spatial Markov property of random maps is a key feature of these random lattices and has been used a lot in recent years to study their geometric structure, see e.g.~\cite{Ang03,BC16,CLGpeeling}.
+\paragraph{The Brownian plane as the near-critical limit of the PSHT.} The spatial Markov property of random maps is a key feature of random lattices like the UIPT and UIPQ and has been used a lot in recent years to study their geometric structure, see e.g.~\cite{Ang03,BC16,CLGpeeling}.
 Recently, Angel \& Ray characterized all the triangulations of the half-plane enjoying a spatial Markov property and discovered a new family of triangulations of the half-plane having hyperbolic flavor \cite{AR13}.
 This has been extended to cover the case of the full-plane in \cite{CurPSHIT}.
-More precisely, \cite{CurPSHIT} constructs a one-parameter family of Markovian random triangulations of the plane $( \mathbf{T}_{\kappa})_{0<\kappa \leq \kappa_c}$ where the value $\kappa_{c}$ is equal to $\frac{2}{27}$.
-At the critical value $\kappa = \kappa_{c}$, the random triangulation $ \mathbf{T}_{\kappa_{c}}$ is the UIPT of Angel \& Schramm whereas $ \mathbf{T}_{\kappa}$ has hyperbolic features when $\kappa < \kappa_{c}$.
-Note that if $\kappa < \kappa_{c}$ is fixed then it is impossible to rescale $ \mathbf{T}_{\kappa}$ to get a scaling limit in the Gromov--Hausdorff sense\footnote{we can find in the ball of radius $r$ of $ \mathbf{T}_{\kappa}$ a number of points at distance at least $\frac{r}{10}$ from each other that goes to $+\infty$ as $r \to +\infty$ so the sequence $\big( \frac{1}{r} B_r(\mathbf{T}_{\kappa}) \big)_{r \geq 1}$ is not tight for the Gromov--Hausdorff topology}.
+More precisely, \cite{CurPSHIT} constructs a one-parameter family $( \mathbf{T}_{\kappa})_{0<\kappa \leq \kappa_c}$ of Markovian random triangulations of the plane, where the value $\kappa_{c}$ is equal to $\frac{2}{27}$.
+The triangulations $\mathbf{T}_{\kappa}$ for $\kappa<\kappa_c$ are called type-II Planar Stochastic Hyperbolic Triangulations (PSHT).
+At the critical value $\kappa = \kappa_{c}$, the random triangulation $ \mathbf{T}_{\kappa_{c}}$ is the UIPT of Angel \& Schramm, whereas $ \mathbf{T}_{\kappa}$ has hyperbolic features when $\kappa < \kappa_{c}$.
+Note that if $\kappa < \kappa_{c}$ is fixed, then it is impossible to rescale $ \mathbf{T}_{\kappa}$ to get a scaling limit in the Gromov--Hausdorff sense\footnote{we can find in the ball of radius $r$ of $ \mathbf{T}_{\kappa}$ a number of points at distance at least $\frac{r}{10}$ from each other that goes to $+\infty$ as $r \to +\infty$, so the sequence $\big( \frac{1}{r} B_r(\mathbf{T}_{\kappa}) \big)_{r \geq 1}$ is not tight for the Gromov--Hausdorff topology}.
 Hence, in order to get a proper scaling limit, it is necessary to let the parameter $\kappa \to \kappa_{c}$ at the right speed as we renormalize the distances.
 If we let $\kappa \to \kappa_{c}$ too slow, then there is no scaling limit as above and if $\kappa \to \kappa_{c}$ too fast, then the scaling limit is just the Brownian plane: our approach is \textit{near-critical}.